Adding edge dynamics to bipartite random-access networks: Proofs of the main results

 \item[(II)] $\beta = \frac{1}{d^*-1}$: critical regime.
 For $0 < \alpha < 1$, the situation is the same as in the subcritical regime described above.
 For $\alpha =1$, the activation time of the next activating node is of order $r$.
-The order of activation of nodes in $V$ follows the path $a$ as long as the nucleation times associated to the nodes are of order smaller than $r$.
+The order of activation of nodes in $V$ follows the algorithm as long as the nucleation times associated to the nodes are of order smaller than $r$.
 After that, the remaining nodes can activate with positive probability in any order with an activation time of order at most $r$.
-Hence, the transition time conditional on the event $A_a(\alpha)$ satisfies
+Denote by $\mathcal{F}(1)$ the event that the network follows the algorithm until time scale $r$ and by $\mathcal{B}(1)$ the event that captures the typical behavior of the competition until time scale $r$.
+Then, conditional on the event $\mathcal{E}(1) = \mathcal{F}(1) \cap \mathcal{B}(1)$, the transition time satisfies